 - Ground Coriander – is a staple in many curry recipes due to its citrusy and sweet flavour.

-- Chilli Flakes – add a little bit of spice to the vegetable curry mix.
+- Red Pepper Flakes – add a little bit of spice to the vegetable curry mix.

 - Courgette – is also known as zucchini.